matrix-org/matrix-spec-proposals/proposals/3720-account-status.md

 ## Security considerations

+### Allowing servers to refuse to share account statuses

 Should a server administrator not want to disclose information about their users through the federation endpoint described above, they should use a reverse proxy or similar tool to prevent access to the endpoint.
 On top of this, homeserver implementations may implement measures to respond with a 403 status code and a `M_FORBIDDEN` error code in this case.

+### Overwriting the statuses of another server's account

+When processing the response from a request to the federation endpoint described in this proposal, homeservers implementations must verify that every account the remote homeserver has provided a status for belongs to the remote homeserver.
+For any account for which this isn't the case, the status provided by the remote homeserver must be ignored.
+This is to prevent mischievous homeservers from trying to overwrite the status of accounts that don't belong to them.

 ## Unstable prefixes